Utah-CS3550-Fall-2023/assignments/hw2.md

 "fall-back" to a system font using the CSS keyword fonts.

 Set the `line-height` to 1.25× for all text on the page.
-However, inside tables, it is helpful to have a larger spacing between rows.
+However, inside tables, it is helpful to have a larger spacing between rows, because inside tables there are large gaps that make it harder to know which entry goes in which row.
 Set the `line-height` to 1.5× inside tables.

 In the page navigation banner (the part that contains the text CS 3550 and the links to "Assignments" and "Profile"), set all text to the same size, which is 25% larger than the default font size.
 Set the links in the navigation banner to be dark gray.
-Make the text "CS 3550" bold, while leaving all of links not bold.
+Make the text "CS 3550" bold, while leaving all of the other links not bold.

 In the page title (the part that changes for different pages), set the title to be 50% larger than the default font size.